 The transit group was then led to a room that was a few metres away, and what the respondent recalled was a “very dirty place and not clean”.
 5 people were reportedly already in the cell and they had two blankets.
 The member of the transit group who was first apprehended at the bridge took one of their blankets so that he and the group could share the blanket.
 According to the respondent, every 10 to 15 mins, five or six people were put into the cell and said it was like “a hunt day”.
 Some people were put into the room naked.
 When asked to describe the surroundings, the respondent said it was a huge cell with a toilet which smelled terribly and there were also clothes in the toilet.
 They were denied food and water and the respondent recalled how one of the members in his group, in excruciating pain from the beating he had sustained in his legs, “was begging them for help for medical stuff,” but his pleas were ignored by the officers.

 In the end, the detention room was full with what the respondent estimated to be 70-75 people.
 Most people were Moroccan but the respondent said there were some Algerian, Kurdish, and people from many countries detained.
-Additionally, there were two women, one with a husband and kids (their ages unknown) and the other with a husband apparently from Sudan but the women were not beaten.
+Additionally, there were two women, one with a husband and kids (their ages unknown) and the other with a husband.
+They were apparently from Sudan, and the women were reportedly not beaten.
 The respondent described that there was another detention room and at 5 AM the following morning they heard the cries from two men believed to be from Pakistan, who were being beaten by the officers.
 He said that they were being tortured and that these “two people suffered too much”.
 When they were being transferred from the detention site, the respondent said he saw the two men after the beating “with some scars and some blood”.